nikhilereddy/testforredme/README.md

 - **Kusnier, J. Liquid Bottom Navigation UI Design in Jetpack Compose.** [online] YouTube Video.
 Available at: _[https://youtu.be/nP42CBV5Rd0](https://youtu.be/nP42CBV5Rd0)_ [Accessed: 2 May 2025].

-the rest api log not showing, and also tekl me where to put the image assets

-git add README.md
-git commit -m "Added fully formatted README for FitNexx" git push origin main

-the rest api log not showing, and also tekl me where to put the image assets